Contrasting Cheniere Energy Partners (CQP) & Its Competitors

-Cheniere Energy Partners (NYSE: CQP) is one of 16 public companies in the “Natural gas distribution” industry, but how does it weigh in compared to its peers?
-We will compare Cheniere Energy Partners to related companies based on the strength of its risk, institutional ownership, analyst recommendations, dividends, earnings, profitability and valuation.
+Cheniere Energy Partners (NYSE: CQP) is one of 16 publicly-traded companies in the “Natural gas distribution” industry, but how does it compare to its peers?
+We will compare Cheniere Energy Partners to related companies based on the strength of its analyst recommendations, institutional ownership, risk, earnings, dividends, valuation and profitability.

 Analyst Ratings

-This is a breakdown of recent ratings and recommmendations for Cheniere Energy Partners and its peers, as reported by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Cheniere Energy Partners and its peers, as reported by MarketBeat.

 |Sell Ratings